-Landmark College is a private, homeschool friendly college for students with learning differences.
-The College understands that there are several paths a homeschooled student may follow in order to receive their high school education, paths which may differ from state to state as well as from district to district.
+Landmark College is a private, homeschool-friendly college for students who learn differently.
+We understand there are several paths a homeschooled student may follow in order to receive their high school education, paths which may differ from state to state as well as from district to district.

 If you are completing your homeschool education under the umbrella of a diploma-granting organization, you will need to provide evidence of coursework completed, level of performance (grades), and a copy of the diploma.